-For 2023, the amount included under other costs relates to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of 73 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.

-The audit fees attributable to Participation Class I for 2024 are included in the all-in fee and amount to 12 (2023: 10) for the audit of the financial statements and <1 (2023: <1) or other audit engagements.
+The audit fees attributable to Participation Class I for 2024 are included in the all-in fee and amount to 12 (2023: 8) for the audit of the financial statements and <1 (2023: <1) or other audit engagements.
 There are no audit fees related to advisory or other non-audit services.